nlesc-metrics/metrics-menu/README.md

 As the Netherlands eScience Center grows, keeping track of all the things we do is becoming increasingly difficult.
 This is a problem, for example for:

 1. Directors, who need to inform themselves about the state of the organization in order to steer the organization effectively;
-1. Program Managers, who need to keep track of the project goals and what was achieved;
+1. Program Managers, who need to keep track of what was achieved in a given project;
 1. Community Managers, who want to know what is being worked on in the Center at large;
 1. Policy Advisors, who need to prepare various reports;
 1. TechLeads, who need to know the state of a given software package;